steven-lm/Genre-Classifier/README.md

 For our baseline model, we will simply take the most frequent genre (Fiction:
 4191) and since there are now 11282 books in our dataset, the baseline accuracy will be 4191/11282 = 37%.
 Note that accuracy is only with one genre so precision, recall and f1 score are not applicable.
 With that in mind this is purely for observation.
 ### Random Forest:
+We will be comparing two Random Forest models, one by itself and one incorporated with OneVsRest.

+From the results, using the OneVsRest variation yields slightly better results.
 ### Logistic Regression:
+Since Logistic Regression itself is binary, we must incorporate it with OneVsRest.

 ### Neural Network:
+**Hyperparameters:** To find the optimal hyper parameters for our Neural Network, we will be utilising a combination of trial and error and Gridsearch.

+**Final Model Visual:**

 ## Testing Functions

 ## Evaluation
+From the results, the Neural network achieved the best f1 score and if we were to measure its accuracy: </br>

+we can assume that it is fairly effective.

+In comparison to other similar multi classifiers such as [this movie genre predictor](https://github.com/igblackadder/movie_prediction/blob/master/genre%20prediction%20model.ipynb) which also achieved an f1 score in the 50s range, we can conclude that our Neural network is relatively accurate.

 ## Setup
+The libraries/imports are located at the beginning of the Jupyter notebook.
+For the versions used at the time of creation of this project, refer to the requirements.txt file.

 ## Future
+**Practicality :** This model can be scaled up to create a book recommendation system based on preferred genres/previously read genres.
+Other models such as reading history and book ratings could be integrated to achieve this.

+**What else could be tried?:**

+ - A better dataset could be used with a better genre distribution since this dataset contained almost 40% fiction.
+ - A bigger dataset with more genres may produce a model which is able to predict rare rgenres
+ - More models could be created and tested such as Recurrent Neural Networks or Long short-term memory Neural Networks
+ - Words could further be cleaned using n-grams and stemming/lemmatization if we had more processing power
+ - More word embedding techniques such as GloVe